continuedev/continue/docs/docs/customize/deep-dives/codebase.md

   - "Generate a new React component with a date picker, using the same patterns as existing components"
   - "Write a draft of a CLI application for this project using Python's argparse"
   - "Implement the `foo` method in the `bar` class, following the patterns seen in other subclasses of `baz`.
-- Use `@folder` to ask questions about a specific folder, increasing the likelihood of relevant results
+- Use `@Folder` to ask questions about a specific folder, increasing the likelihood of relevant results
   - "What is the main purpose of this folder?"
   - "How do we use VS Code's CodeLens API?"
-  - Or any of the above examples, but with `@folder` instead of `@codebase`
+  - Or any of the above examples, but with `@Folder` instead of `@Codebase`

 Here are use cases where it is not useful: